 Temperatures look set to sit in the mid to high 60s all week.

-Wind does not look to be much of an issue for the first two days days with nothing more than 10mph in the forecast however Saturday and Sunday do show the potential for gusts in excess of 20mph so it definitely could become an issue over the weekend.
+Wind does not look to be much of an issue for the first three days days with nothing more than 10mph in the forecast however Sunday do show the potential for gusts in excess of 20mph.

 As I always say though this could all change!